-AC Transit also provides service to the Hayward campus from the Downtown Hayward BART station.
+AC Transit Line #60 also provides service to the Hayward campus from the Downtown Hayward BART station.
 AC Transit runs Monday-Sunday.
-For the line #60 bus schedule and fare, please click here.
+For AC Transit bus schedule and fare, please click here.

-The Alternative Transportation office also offers a Vanpool Program for CSUEB Faculty and Staff.
+The Alternative Transportation office offers a Vanpool Program for Cal State East Bay Faculty and Staff.
 Vanpools currently operate out of the Modesto, Manteca, Tracy, and Fairfield areas.
 Contact our office at (510) 885-3790 for any openings in existing vanpools or if you are interested in starting a vanpool from a new area.

 Zipcar is a car sharing program available on the Cal State East Bay Campus.
 Six (6) Zipcars are currently available on the Hayward campus for students, faculty, and staff to rent by the hour or day.
 Gas and insurance are included as part of the hourly/daily rate.

-Zimride is our new ride sharing program.
-Join the exclusive Cal State East Bay Carpool group open to students, faculty, and staff, Zimride allows individuals to create a profile and then matches them with other campus members who share the same ride schedule.
+Waze Carpool is our ride sharing program.
+Join the exclusive Cal State East Bay Carpool group open to students, faculty, and staff.
+Waze Carpool allows individuals to create a profile and request rides from other campus members who share the same ride schedule.

 The Concord Campus is located a few miles from the Concord, Pleasant Hill, and Walnut Creek BART train stations.
 A free student shuttle operates between the Concord campus and the Concord BART station Monday-Thursday during instructional periods on campus.
 For the current Concord shuttle schedule, click here.

-Zimride is our new ride sharing program.
-Join the exclusive Cal State East Bay Carpool group open to students, faculty, and staff, Zimride allows individuals to create a profile and then matches them with other campus members who share the same schedule and profile.
+Waze Carpool is our ride sharing program.
+Join the exclusive Cal State East Bay Carpool group open to students, faculty, and staff.
+Waze Carpool allows individuals to create a profile and request rides from other campus members who share the same ride schedule.

 For more information on Parking & Alternative Transportation, please visit their website or by phone at (510) 885-3790.